dpearson1983/rawor/README.md

 std::vector<int> DDR = ranPredictor.getDDR(DD);
 ```
 where `DD` are your pair counts in the `N_shells` bins between `r_min` and `r_max`.
 The vectors that are returned have `N_shells*N_shells*N_shells` elements.
 The first element corresponds to r_1 = r_2 = r_3 = r_min + Delta_r/2, the next bin then increments r_3 by Delta_r.
 This repeats until r_3 = r_max - Delta_r/2, after which
 r_3 rolls back, and r_2 is incremented.
 The process continues until r_2 reaches r_max - Delta_r/2, at which point it rolls back and r_1 is incremented.
 This all repeats until the last bin where r_1 = r_2 = r_3 = r_max - Delta_r/2.
+This will likely be simplified in the future and a function added to give the bin information.
 You can change any of the
 initial values provided when creating the class object using the corresponding set function
 ```c++
 ranPredictor.setNumParts(N_data);